fluthjs/fluth-vue/packages/guide/immutable.en.md

 # Immutable Data

-fluth uses [limu](https://tnfe.github.io/limu/) immutable data at the bottom layer, and only through methods like set, then$, thenOnce$, thenImmediate$ can data be modified immutably.
+fluth uses [limu](https://tnfe.github.io/limu/) immutable data at the bottom layer, and only through methods like set, thenSet, thenOnceSet, thenImmediateSet and set operator can data be modified immutably.

 ## Modifying Object Data